jetgu/silk_setup/README.md

- Silk program language installer for Windows, which includes exe file, IDE and examples.
+ Silk programming language installer for Windows, which includes exe file, IDE and examples.